credential-handler/credential-handler-polyfill/README.md

   }]
 };

+const options = {
   // optionally include `recommendedHandlerOrigins` so the user can choose an
-// applicable wallet if they don't have one yet: const options = {
+  // applicable wallet if they don't have one yet:
   recommendedHandlerOrigins: [
     'https://wallet.example.chapi.io'
-  ]
+  ],
+  // these are optional protocol URLs that will be passed to credential
+  // handlers that have registered their "credential_handler.acceptedInput"
+  // type as "url" in their web app manifest (instead of the default "event");
+  // these credential handlers do not communicate with the mediator via events,
+  // but rather instead receive these "protocols" as a query parameter appended
+  // to their registered "credential_handler.url"; additionally, the registered
+  // credential handler must have specified a matching protocol via
+  // "credential_handler.acceptedProtocols", e.g.,
+  // `"credential_handler": {"acceptedProtocols": ["OID4VC"], ...}`
+  protocols: {
+    OID4VC: 'openid-initiate-issuance://?issuer=https%3A%2F%2Fexample.edu%2Foid4vc-example&credential_type=https%3A%2F%2Fexample.org%2Fexamples%23UniversityDegreeCredential&pre-authorized_code=not_real_12345'
+  }
 };
-const webCredential = new WebCredential('VerifiablePresentation', presentation, options);
+const webCredential = new WebCredential( 'VerifiablePresentation', presentation, options);
 ```

 #### Handling Empty Results